bridgetravelglobal/bridgetravelglobal/README.md

 <div class="about-text">
 Bridge Travel Solutions was created from real-life travel experience and the challenges faced when moving across countries.
-The founder, an African traveler, experienced firsthand the difficulties of accessing reliable information, visa guidance, and job opportunities abroad.
+The founder, an African traveler, experienced difficulties accessing reliable travel, visa, and job information abroad.
 This inspired the creation of a support system that helps others travel, work, and study internationally with confidence.
-We provide clear guidance, trusted connections, and step-by-step assistance.
-Our mission is to simplify global opportunities and make them accessible to everyone.
+We provide step-by-step guidance and trusted connections to make global opportunities easier to access.

 <br><br>

 <a class="small-btn" href="about.html">Read More About Us</a>